| Today it�s widely recognized that Intraoperative

 while you place something beneath it that�s much less viscous,

-possibly even BSS.�
+possibly even BSS.� Disassembling the Nucleus For many

 surgeons, the hard part about using Healon 5 is disassembling